Return to Clarity

 DJ Shango, a master of dance ceremonies, approaches you with the aim of harmonizing your mind, body, and soul through this divine movement practice, using sound to stir and channel energy.
 A champion of light dedicated to restoring balance on Earth, Shango delves deep into crafting the Playlist of Ascension, drawing on his love for music, art, passion, and community.
 His journey has led him to embrace shamanistic practices, blending ancient wisdom with cutting-edge technology to curate safe havens where music facilitates release, enlightenment, and empowerment through divination.
 If you’ve never experienced ecstatic dance before, get ready to transcend through the power of somatic release.

-Chef Steve Constantine is the founder of Positive Vibrations and a culinary artist with over 22 years of experience in hospitality and holistic nourishment.
+Chef Steve Constantine is a culinary artist with over 22 years of experience in hospitality and holistic nourishment.
 With a passion for sourcing real, whole, fresh, and local ingredients, he strives to curate dishes that are equally delicious and nutritious.
 Known for infusing every meal with vibrant energy, intention, and love - Chef Steve creates enriching experiences that go far beyond the plate, nourishing the body, mind and soul!

 Rebekah Wood fell in love with Yoga at just 7 years old when her favorite uncle taught her how to stand on her head.
 Several decades later, she began to develop a dedicated practice and completed her first Yoga Teacher Training which finally gave her the language to understand that feeling from her childhood which was much more than enjoying being upside down.
 Rebekah is also a mother and interior designer and has a passion for creating order (and yes, even spreadsheets).
 As your logistical and emotional support, she is here to answer any questions you may have and give a hug or lend an ear whenever needed.